Gallstone Pancreatitis: Causes, Symptoms, and Treatments

 - Antibiotics to fight possible infections.

-- A urinary catheter to drain urine and also to measure the urine output.
+- A urinary catheter can be used to drain urine and measure urine output.

 If the patient is in intensive care, it is usually apparent that a surgical intervention is unavoidable.
 The team handling the patient may choose one of these procedures:

 - ERCP: This is endoscopic retrograde cholangiopancreatography.
-Using X-rays and an endoscope, the ERCP test conducts a detailed examination of the bile duct.
+Using X-rays and an endoscope, the ERCP test thoroughly examines the bile duct.
 This procedure is supported by fluoroscopic X-ray technology.
-Using a combination of tubes, with a lighted camera, inserted through the throat into the stomach, a skilled doctor assess the condition in the bile duct.
-Eventually, they insert tools through the tubes to deftly remove the gallstones and place stents to relieve the blockages in the area.
+A skilled doctor assesses the condition of the bile duct using a combination of tubes and a lighted camera inserted through the throat into the stomach.
+Eventually, they insert tools through the tubes to remove the gallstones and place stents to relieve the blockages in the area.

 The gallbladder is located below the right rib cage, on the upper side of the abdomen.
 A pain in that area is an early warning sign.
-The patient may experience this pain after eating.
-It may be accompanied with nausea.
+The patient may experience pain after eating.
+It may be accompanied by nausea.
 This pain is called biliary colic.
-When biliary colic keeps recurring it points to a partial or occasional blockage in the bile ducts or the gallbladder.
+When biliary colic keeps recurring, it points to a partial or occasional blockage in the bile ducts or the gallbladder.
 As the gallbladder contracts and relaxes, the pain may come and go.
-When this symptom is experienced by the patient, it is best to consult a doctor and review the condition.
-Else it may turn into a more serious situation.
+When the patient experiences this symptom, discussing it with a doctor and reviewing the condition is best.
+Otherwise, it may turn into a more serious situation.

-When a laparoscopic procedure is undertaken to remove the gallbladder, a patient is advised care and treatment for two weeks after the procedure.
-In the case of an open surgery, the recovery time usually takes up to eight weeks.
+When a laparoscopic procedure is undertaken to remove the gallbladder, a patient is advised to receive care and treatment for two weeks after the procedure.
+In the case of an open surgery, recovery time usually takes up to eight weeks.

 Frequently Asked Questions